On the higher analytic vectors of $\mathbf{B}_e$: Analytic vectors and condensed mathematics

-and $\underline{V}(*)=V$ as topological spaces.
-In particular, $\varinjlim_n \underline{V_n}$ is classical. \end{lem} \begin{proof} Let $T$ be a compact Hausdorff space and $f\colon T\to V$ a continuous map.
-Then $f(T)$ is bounded and hence contained in some $V_n.$ This shows that the natural map $\varinjlim_nC(T,V_n)\to C(T,V)$ is bijective.
-Hence $\varinjlim \underline{V_n} = \underline{V}.$ By \cite[Remark 2.11]{colmez2023arithmeticdualitypadicproetale}, we have $\underline{V}(*) \cong V$ endowed with the compactly generated topology.
-Hence in order to show $\underline{V}(*) \cong V$ as a topological space, we need to see that $V$ is compactly generated.
-The following argument is taken from \cite[Section 2.1.4]{colmez2023arithmeticdualitypadicproetale}: Since $V$ can be written as a quotient of the locally convex co-product $\oplus_{n} V_n$ which is compactly generated because the $V_n$ are compactly generated.
-We can conclude that $V$ is compactly generated if and only if the kernel is closed ,i.e., if $V$ is Hausdorff. $V$ being a regular colimit of Hausdorff spaces is Hausdorff by \cite[Theorem 11.2.4]{PGS}. \end{proof}
+For later use let us record some properties of solid tensor products.
 We denote by $-\otimes_{K_\blacksquare}-$ (resp. $-\otimes_{K_\blacksquare}^{\mathbb{L}}-$) the (derived) solid tensor product.
-We will not recall what it means for a solid vector space to be \textbf{solid nuclear} (see \cite[Appendix ]{bosco2023padicproetalecohomologydrinfeld}) for our purposes it is enough to know that Fréchet spaces are \textbf{solid nuclear}. \begin{rem} We have \begin{enumerate}[(i)] \item $-\otimes_{K_\blacksquare}-$ preserves colimits. \item If $V_n$ is a pro-system of solid nuclear spaces and $W$ is a Fréchet space, then
+We recall that a solid vector space $V$ is said to be \textbf{solid nuclear} if the natural map is an isomorphism for every extremally disconnected set $S.$

+For our purposes it is enough to know that Fréchet spaces are \textbf{solid nuclear}. \begin{lem} We have \begin{enumerate}[(i)] \item $-\otimes_{K_\blacksquare}-$ commutes with colimits in each variable. \item If $V_n$ is a countable pro-system of solid nuclear spaces and $W$ is a Fréchet space, then